Yoga Mentoring and Teacher Support

 I know how it feels not to have a mentor and to feel that you are alone without the guidance of a senior teacher.
 Are you a new Yoga teacher feeling unsure of yourself?
 Are you in a teacher training program and intuit that something is missing?
 Do you need more personal attention?
 Did you need help with designing a therapeutic class for a specific condition?
 Call or email with a description of your training or practice and what you hope to gain and we can design a program for YOUR needs.

-- A one time three hour workshop on a topic of your choice is $150.
-Book three workshops for $125/each three hour workshop.
+A ONE TIME three hour workshop on a topic of your choice is $195.

-- Annual mentoring membership: book for 12 months, $1,296.00.
 One three hour workshop each month at your convenience.
-Total amount due at first workshop.

 What You Get: